MauricioChavesDias/SelfishAR-App/README.md

 ## Description

-Using ARKit2 SelfishAR brings the Selfish gameboard cards to live.
+Using ARKit2 SelfishAR brings the Selfish gameboard cards to life.
 This app shows the characters turned into zombies in 3D.
 How exciting is that?
 Try it out!

 ## Screenshot